act-cms/sequence-wrangling/RNA-sequencing-project/README.md

 Lesson 01: RNA-sequencing project
 =======================

-The purpose of this lesson is to perform differential gene expression analysis in sea urchin samples exposed to different environmental conditions.
+The purpose of this lesson is to introduce students to the analysis and interpretation of RNA-seq differential expression data using a real-world dataset examining immune responses in purple sea urchin (*Strongylocentrotus purpuratus*) larvae.

 ## Lesson Information
 ### Lesson Learning Outcomes
 At the end of this lesson, students will be able to...
 1. perform analysis of differential gene expression using R and necessary packages.
-2. identify differentially expressed genes (both up- and downregulated) in sea urchin larval samples infected with a pathogen (*Vibrio diazotrophicus*) in ambient and elevated temperatures.
-3. propose mechanisms that may lead to differences in the immune reaction of the echinoderms in different temperatures.
+2. Integrate multiple biological databases and reference files to annotate and classify differentially expressed genes.
+3. explain how environmental conditions can influence gene expression responses to pathogen infection
+4. interpret differential gene expression results to identify biological pathways and cellular processes associated with immune responses.
+5. evaluate how host-pathogen interactions may differ across environmental treatments based on transcriptomic evidence.
+6. Use gene annotation and ontology resources to infer potential functions of differentially expressed genes.
+7. Assess the limitations of genomic annotations and explain how researchers infer gene function when information is incomplete.

 ### Cyberinfrastructure Prerequisites

 Before beginning this lesson, students are expected to have the following skills:

 * Basic skills in R programming and syntax, including package installation and library loading
+* Ideally, students should have prior exposure to variables, functions, and reading scripts.

 ### Content Prerequisites